-Packing for a family holiday can be a mind field.
+Packing for a family holiday can be a minefield.
 As a single mum, it is my job to pack everything we need for our family holiday.
-However, now the boys are getting older I might let the boys be in charge of their own packing list.
+However, now the boys are getting older I might let the boys be in charge of packing their own luggage.
 I have always found one person being in charge of packing works out better as you might think someone else has packed something when they haven’t.

 How Many Bags To Take?

 I try to take 1 suitcase or 2 smaller sized suitcases with us.
 It really depends if I am travelling by myself with the boys or if I have an extra pair of hands.
 If we will be flying as a family then I try to do a test run a few days beforehand and weigh the bags.
 I can then repack or take out items that I don’t really need but would have been nice to have.

 I now use packing cubes for family travel which makes things so much easier.
 Remember the more bags you have the more you have to carry with you.
 Which can be difficult with little ones running about or they are needing to be carried.

 Taking a Buggy

 Babies need their best friends with them at all times — buggy, stroller, or carrier.
 If your baby is used to travelling in a carrier or stroller, they’ll be less bothered by the challenges of air travel.
 Many airlines will let you bring your buggy on board free of charge.
 However, check with your airline beforehand.

 A suggestion would be to buy a cheap buggy and save it just for your holidays.
 You can enjoy all the fun times without any worries about your pram getting damaged or stolen on the way to your destination.
 You can check out my article on whether or not you should take a pram with you for more information.